 Modelling an individual's state of mind simply by close observation and empathy

-Later the Hyperturings developed their artificial empathy algorithms into advanced real-time character modeling, so that an advanced AI could constantly check its own predictions of a citizen bioid's actions and responses against the reality.
-By monitoring speech, heart rate, body temperature and body language the hyperturings could assess the citizen's internal state non-intrusively.
+Later the Hyperturings developed these artificial empathy algorithms into advanced real-time character modelling, so that an advanced AI could constantly check its own predictions of a bioid sophont's actions and responses against reality.
+By monitoring speech, heart rate, body temperature, body language and involuntary movements the hyperturings could assess the citizen's internal state non-intrusively.

 This modelling allows the thought-processes of a modosophont to be predicted with a high degree of accuracy, especially when the amount of processing power applied to the modelling is particularly large.
 If necessary a transapient can dedicate much more processing power to the activity of deducing the internal mind state of a modosophont, so that the process resembles true telepathy in effect.